 After Stanford joined in 2013, edX became one of the world’s largest Massive Open Online Courses (MOOC).

-One of the key advantages of edX is its extensive course catalog offering diverse subjects and disciplines ranging from computer science and business to humanities and languages.
+One key advantage of edX is its extensive course catalog, which offers diverse subjects and disciplines, from computer science and business to humanities and languages.

 Learners can choose from the diverse course options and learn at their own pace. edX has more than 35 million users, 160 partner institutions, and 15000+ instructors, making it one of the largest e-learning platforms.